1. Responsible body and data protection officer

-The legal basis for the processing of the user's personal data is the user's consent in accordance with Article 6 Paragraph 1 Sentence 1 lit and ensure the continuous optimization of our website.
-On the other hand, we use the tracking measures to statistically record the use of our website and to evaluate it for the purpose of optimizing our offer for you.
+With the tracking measures used, we want to ensure a needs-based design and the continuous optimization of our website.
+On the other hand, we use tracking measures to statistically record the use of our website and to evaluate it for the purpose of optimizing our offer for you.
 The respective data processing purposes and data categories can be found in the corresponding tracking tools.

 - Google Fonts

 - Integration of Google Maps